sonar-example-repos/webgoat.netcore/readme.md

 docker build --pull --rm -t webgoat.net .
 ```

-Please note that Linux image is already built by pipeline and can be pulled from [here](https://github.com/users/tobyash86/packages?repo_name=WebGoat.NET).
+Please note that the Linux image is already built by the pipeline and can be pulled from [here](https://github.com/users/tobyash86/packages?repo_name=WebGoat.NET).

-#### Linux containers
+##### Linux containers

 To run the `webgoat.net` image, execute the following command: